sainithinkatta/note-mate/README.md

 - **Note Management**: Create, edit, update, and delete notes with rich text formatting and categorization.
 - **Pin Notes**: Users can pin important notes to the homepage for easy access.
 - **Responsive UI**: Built with React.js and styled with TailwindCSS for a dynamic and mobile-responsive front-end.
-- **Global State Management**: Uses React Context API for managing the global state across the app.

 The backend is powered by **Express.js**, offering RESTful API routes for user authentication, CRUD operations on notes, and session management. **MongoDB** serves as the database for storing user credentials and note data, with **Mongoose** handling schema validation and efficient querying.